joergkrause/angular-testing-nocli/README.md

 ## Features

-This project is justt for learning and demonstration.
-IT has the following things to show:
+This project is just for learning and demonstration.
+It has the following things to show:

 * A complete build workflow using Gulp 3
   * Setup for debug and development, using SystemJS and single file loading